Avaiga/taipy-getting-started-gui/step_06/ReadMe.md

     Scenario 2: month 10
 ```

- No task has already been submitted so everything will be submitted
+ No task has already been submitted so everything will be completed.

 ```python